 The way most darknet markets operate is that physical goods are shipped from the seller to the buyer through the post.
 Hydra works differently.
 Sellers create “kлад” or “treasures”, which is a package of an illicit good hidden in a physical location.
 The packages will be buried (“прикоп”), magnetized to something (“магнит”), or otherwise hidden in an inconspicuous location (“тайник”).
 There are two types of purchases: instant orders and pre-orders.
-A buyer can purchase an instant order and will immediately receive the coordinates or address of the “kлад”, where the package is hidden.
+A buyer can purchase an instant order and will immediately receive the coordinates or In a cryptocurrency context, an address is a cryptographic k...
+More of the “kлад”, where the package is hidden.
 With a pre-order, the buyer and seller will agree on the details of the purchase, such as the amount, and the seller will then hide the product and send the buyer the location.
 The buyer then goes to the location to pick up the purchase.
 Neither buyer, seller nor courier ever cross paths in person.

 Market Supply Chains